Forum Rules, Guidelines, and Tips

 The purpose of Marrowforums is to facilitate discussion among patients of bone marrow failure diseases and their family members, friends, and caregivers.
 The site's goal is to foster communication and cooperation among these people so that as many of them as possible can get the help they need, have their questions answered, and support each other as a community.

 Marrowforums members can help patients of bone marrow failure diseases find effective treatment, survive, thrive, and enjoy their lives, and help family members support patients in those efforts.
-The rules were developed and are enforced with these purposes in mind.
+The rules were developed with these purposes in mind.

 Most of the rules are about posting in the forums.
 Please review them before posting.

-The administrators do not read every post in the forums.
-They rely on you to report problems you find, and Marrowforums appreciates your help when you do so.
+We may not see every post in the forums.
+We ask you to report problems that you notice.
 By letting us know when you see problems, you are helping all other members and site visitors.

 The Golden Rule